tamnm/web-game-engine/README.md

 ## Docs

 - Static docs site in `docs/site` with a simple theme and sidebar.
+- GitHub Pages splash in `docs/` that links to built demo games (`npm run build:pages` syncs assets).
 - API Reference is generated from TypeScript via `npm run docs:api` into `docs/site/pages/api`.
 - See `docs/README.md` for usage, versioning badge, and deployment tips.

+### GitHub Pages

+Automated deployments run via `.github/workflows/pages.yml`.
+It installs dependencies, executes `npm run build:pages`, uploads the resulting `docs/` contents as the Pages artifact, and publishes to the `github-pages` environment on each push to `main`.

 ## Requirements & ADRs